Updated on November 10, 2023 by Julie McCool

 Draft Taproom is open daily 11:00 – midnight, Thursday – Saturday to 1:30.

-Himalayan Fusion is open weekdays for lunch (buffet) 11:30 – 2:30, dinner 5:00 – 9:00, weekends to 9:30, and is closed Sunday.
+Himalayan Fusion is open Monday to Saturday 4:00 – 8:00 and is closed Sunday.

-Just two blocks from the mall, Orzo Kitchen and Wine Bar serves up classic Mediterranean dishes with a modern flair.
-Bright murals cover the wall, a perfect backdrop to classic dished from Italy, Spain, Greece, and Southern France.
+Tables at Orzo are flanked by a wall of bright murals and an open kitchen, a wonderful backdrop to the food.
 The vibe and menu are refined enough for a date night or business meal, but relaxed enough for a casual night out with friends.

 Paradox Pastry is open 7:00 – 5:30 weekdays, 7:00 – 4:00 Saturday, closed Sunday.